 Nonetheless, taxi fares in Korea are relatively low so it is certainly possible to visit two or three in one evening.

 Many clubs in this city play hip-hop or EDM music and have separate rooms for various styles.
-If you are confused about thing to do in Gangnam Seoul then clubs are the perfect place to spend quality time.
+If you are confused about things to do in Gangnam Seoul then clubs are the perfect place to spend quality time.

 3. Shop Till You Drop

 The Gangnam district is regarded as one of South Korea’s richest cities and is home to many department stores, subway shopping centres, as well as malls.
-Here you’d find Louis Vuitton, Chanel, Versace, as well as other designer shops.
+Here you’d find Louis Vuitton, Chanel, and Versace, as well as other designer shops.

 Apgujeong and Cheongdam are the main shopping areas, and there was even a TV series named Cheongdam Alice about a poor girl who wants to break into the area’s affluent circles, spend time shopping, and do nothing more.

 Bongeunsa is a Temple of Buddhism in the Gangnam region.
 This is a presentation of the typical Korean past located right in the centre of a busy metropolitan city.

 In just moments, you pass from the city’s hustle to the serenity of Buddhist mantras and peaceful landscape.